Interpretation and Legislative Reform (Scotland) Act 2010

-The Interpretation and Legislative Reform (Scotland) Act 2010 (asp 10) is an Act of the Scottish Parliament that was given royal assent on 29 April 2015; it came into force in April 2016.
+The Interpretation and Legislative Reform (Scotland) Act 2010 (asp 10) is an act of the Scottish Parliament that was given royal assent on 29 April 2015; it came into force in April 2016.

 History

 In January 2009, the Scottish Parliament established a consultation into the interpretation of legislation.
 The consultation referred to the Renton Report, a 1975 report of which specifically called for an updated "Interpretation Act" to simplify legislative language and for a Statute Law Committee to be established.

 Detail

-The Lord Advocate, James Wolffe, gave the 2020 Renton Lecture and described the amount of freedom of the Scottish Parliament to choose how it will legislate describing, while not directly referring to the Act, refers to many of the provisions of the Act.
-Though, the Interpretation Act 1978 still applies in a limited way to Acts of the Scottish Parliament.
+The Lord Advocate, James Wolffe, gave the 2020 Renton Lecture and described the amount of freedom of the Scottish Parliament to choose how it will legislate describing, while not directly referring to the act, refers to many of the provisions of the act.
+The Interpretation Act 1978 still applies in a limited way to acts of the Scottish Parliament.

 Primary legislation

-The Act places regulations how Acts of the Parliament of the United Kingdom, Acts of the Parliament of Scotland and Acts of the Scottish Parliament can be referred to in other legislation.
-The Act designates Acts of the Parliament of Scotland as "Old Scots Acts".
-The Act also regulates how Acts of the Scottish Parliament can be interpreted, enacted, amended and repealed.
+The act places regulations how acts of the Parliament of the United Kingdom, acts of the Parliament of Scotland and acts of the Scottish Parliament can be referred to in other legislation.
+The act designates acts of the Parliament of Scotland as "Old Scots Acts".
+The act also regulates how acts of the Scottish Parliament can be interpreted, enacted, amended and repealed.